cuelang/cuelang.org/content/en/docs/concepts/packages/_index.md

 it will only look files with such a clause and ignore files without it.

-If the package name within the directory is not unique, `cue` needs to know the name of the package as well
+If the package name within the directory is not unique, `cue` needs to know the name of the package as well:

-    cue eval -p pkgname ./mypkg
+    cue eval ./mypkg:pkgname

 If no module is defined, it will just load the files in this directory.
 If a module is defined, it will _also_ load all files with the same